 The quick answer?
 Although CBD can help you relax, no, CBD does not get you high.

 It is a cannabinoid with no psychoactive effects.
-This means you don't experience the same “high” as seen with the effects of THC, which is another cannabinoid found in cannabis plants, and it's the compound that produces the high.
+This means you don't experience the same “high” as seen with the effects of THC.
+THC is another cannabinoid found in cannabis plants, and it's the compound that produces the high.

 CBD can alter how you feel.
-However, it does so without any psychoactive effects.
+However, it does so without any impairing effects.

 To understand why CBD can alter how you feel without getting you high, while THC, for example, does get you high…